Canine Adenovirus (CAV-1 & CAV-2): A Guide for Pet Owners

 In highly critical cases, blood transfusion may be needed if a dog develops bleeding disorders.
 Those who develop kidney issues will need thorough monitoring and treatment.

-• Give puppies their first dose of vaccine between six to eight weeks of age.
+• Give puppies their first dose of vaccine between six and eight weeks of age.

-• Administer booster shots every three to four weeks until they reach 16 weeks old.
+• Administer booster shots every three to four weeks until they are 16 weeks old.

 • Provide adult dogs with boosters annually or every three years, depending on their risk factors.